charmgeorge/DreamJob/readme.md

 #### Report Bugs and Request Features

-Report any bugs and/or request a feature by useing the [issue tracker](https://github.com/charmgeorge/dreamjob/issues).
+Report any bugs and/or request a feature by using the [issue tracker](https://github.com/charmgeorge/dreamjob/issues).

 #### Developing
 You can begin to run this application from your command line:
 - Create a new branch (`git checkout -b [NAME OF BRANCH HERE]`)
 - Make your changes and contributions
 - Add changes (`git add .`) or (`git add [NAME OF FILES CHANGED]`)
-- Commit changes (`git commit -m ""[NOTE OF YOUR CHANGES HERE]"`)
+- Commit changes (`git commit -m "[NOTE OF YOUR CHANGES HERE]"`)
 - Push to your branch (`git push origin [NAME OF BRANCH HERE]`)
 - Create a Pull Request